-Sparse eyebrows are common with age, but they can also be linked to underlying health conditions, such as hypothyroidism.
 Rogaine isn’t an established treatment for eyebrow hair loss, and it hasn’t been approved for this purpose.
 Still, some people insist that it works wonders.

-Let’s take a closer look at what the research says about this trendy eyebrow treatment.
+Here’s a closer look at what the research says about this trendy eyebrow treatment.

 Rogaine traditionally works by generating new hair growth at the scalp.
 While Rogaine isn’t designed for eyebrows, researchers are looking at the role of minoxidil for the treatment of eyebrow hypotrichosis (sparse or thin hair).